buchananja/dpyp/README.md

 writing batches of data quick and simple.

 #### Use:
-- Dpypr allows users to gather target files from directories into data dictionaries (e.g. all ending in .csv, .xlsx, .parquet, etc.).
+- dpypr allows users to gather target files from directories into data dictionaries (e.g. all ending in .csv, .xlsx, .parquet, etc.).
 - Users can then clean data using cleaning and transformation funcions that are iteratively applied to all data in the dictionary, making batch processing